logto-io/docs/docs/integrate-logto/interact-with-management-api/README.md

 ## What is Logto Management API?

 The Logto Management API is a comprehensive set of APIs that gives developers full control over their implementation to suit their product needs and tech stack.
-It is pre-built, listed in the API resource list in the Logto Console, and cannot be deleted or modified.
+It is pre-built, listed in the <CloudLink to="/api-resources">Console > API resources > Logto Management API</CloudLink>, and cannot be deleted or modified.

 Its identifier is in the pattern of `https://[tenant-id].logto.app/api`